StephanoAH/Ethical-hacking/readme.md

-# Pythons notes
+# Etichal hacking notes

-A system to collect and organize notes from python and tips for python projects.
+A system to collect and organize notes and tips for etichal hacking.

 ## Links